bwicksall/php-sip2/README.md

-# SIP2 communication library for PHP
+# SIP2 TLS/SSL communication library for PHP

 PHP class library to facilitate communication with Integrated Library System (ILS) servers via 3M's SIP2.

+This fork adds TLS and SSL so we can connect directly to secure Stunnel endpoints if available.

 ## Composer Installation

+Ignore this for now.

 To install this package, run this command:
 ```sh